Project-Cepi/.github/profile/README.md

 ## Contributing
 Our development server is entirely open source.
 Feel free to contribute to any of the repositories below and make your stamp on the Cepi tooling!

-We use Kotlin as our primary language, and Java is used solely for contributing to other pieces of software.
+We use Kotlin as our primary language.
+New repositories are templated with [ExampleExtension](https://github.com/Project-Cepi/ExampleExtension).

+[KStom](https://github.com/Project-Cepi/KStom) is our general kotlin to minestom library, and [Kepi](https://github.com/Project-Cepi/Kepi) is our inhouse stdlib as a common dependency for all Cepi extensions.

 ## Contact